 - 1 bay leaf

-- 1 cup of cream
+- 1 cup whipping cream

-- 2 tablespoons of potato starch
+- 2 tablespoons corn starch

 - white pepper to taste

 Place the clams in a large stockpot with 4 cups of water over medium high heat.
 Cover and cook the clams for about 10-15 minutes until they have opened.
 If a clam has not opened, then throw it away.

 Strain the clams through a colander lined with a cheesecloth.
 Set aside the broth.
 Remove the clam meat from the shells and discard the shells.

 In a stockpot, fry the bacon until it starts to brown.
 Add the onions and garlic and continue to fry for another 10 minutes.

 Add the potatoes and wine to the bacon mixture and cook for a few minutes until the wine has mostly evaporated.